charlieqf/selective/docs/mobile-optimization-proposal.md

 ### Question List: Filters Layout
 **Problem**:
--   **"Needs Review" Checkbox**: Misaligned and takes up too much horizontal space on mobile.
 -   **Dropdowns**: Options text is truncated because 3 dropdowns are squeezed into one row.

 **Solution**:
 -   **Stacked Dropdowns**: On mobile, stack the 3 dropdowns vertically (one per row) to ensure full width for text visibility.
--   **Vertical Checkbox**: Place the "Needs Review" checkbox on the right side with vertical text orientation (`writing-mode: vertical-rl`) to save horizontal space while remaining accessible.
+-   **Checkbox**: Keep the "Needs Review" checkbox with normal horizontal text layout.

 ### Question Detail: Action Buttons
 **Problem**: